learn-co-students/ruby-enumerables-hash-practice-green-grocer-lab-online-web-prework/README.md

 #### Write the `apply_coupons` Method

+Now that we have a way to consolidate carts, we can write some additional methods to work with the consolidated cart data, starting with `apply_coupons`.
-If the method is given a cart that looks like this:
+This method takes in two arguments, a consolidated cart and an array of coupons, and applies the coupons to items in the cart, _if appropriate_.
+So, for instance, the `apply_coupons` method might take in a consolidated cart that looks like this:

 ```ruby
 {